OreCruncher/DynamicSurroundingsFabric/README.md

     * This does not replace the Minecraft feature of a singular biome background sound.
 Currently, the various biomes in the Nether use this capability, and Dynamic Surroundings does not have sound configurations for that dimension.
 * Hot block effects such as flame jets over lava, and steam where water hits a hot block.
     * Hot blocks are things like Lava and Magma.
-* Waterfall sound and visual effect - will trigger when flowing water is detected nearby.
+* Waterfall sound and visual effects - will trigger when flowing water is detected nearby.
 * Replace Minecraft's thunder sound with improved versions.
 * Various "DS" client side commands for dumping configuration information.
 (I currently use these while developing.
 I do plan to document at some point for general use.)
+* HUD display when holding a clock (shows current time of day) and compass (gives the direction the player is looking).
 * Custom debug HUD that can be accessed by key bind.
 Moves the Dynamic Surroundings clutter out of the traditional F3 display.

 **Embedded Jars**
-* Yet Another Configuration Library for configuration menu support.
 * OpenJDK Nashorn JavaScript Engine 15.4 (https://github.com/openjdk/nashorn)

 **FAQ**
 * Will there be releases for earlier versions of Minecraft?
-    * No.  Minecraft experiences large number of internal changes between releases and it would become a chore.
+    * Unlikely.
+Minecraft experienced a large number of internal changes between releases, and it would become a chore.
 * Will additional features from the Forge version be integrated into the Fabric version?
     * See below.
-* Will will there be updates to the Forge/Neoforge version of Dynamic Surroundings?
+* Will there be updates to the Forge/NeoForged version of Dynamic Surroundings?
+  * NeoForged - likely.
+Investigating possibilities.
   * Forge - highly unlikely.
-I do not disagree with the perspective of the Neoforge team regarding Forge.
+I do not disagree with the reasoning of the NeoForged team.
-  * Neoforge, I am not sure.
-Looking into hybrid development so that the mod can be built for Fabric and Neoforge at the same time.

 **What's Being Dropped**
 * Aurora.
 Good at turning a computer into a space heater, and I do not know enough about shaders to improve.
 * Specialized fog effects.
 Minecraft has made some improvements in this area, and I expect it to continue.
 I don't want to be in a position of overriding (or managing the problem) of when Microsoft adds more dynamic content.